omarandstuff/reducthor/README.md

 ## Initial state and middleware

-You can always pass an inital state through the Reducthor configuration and some custom middleware
+You can always pass an initial state through the Reducthor configuration and some custom middleware

 ```js
 // reducthor.js